ultimatecoder/ultimatecoder.github.io/_posts/2017-03-14-pycon-pune-2017-a-wonderful-python-conference.md

 Nick listens more than he speaks.
 I will advise you to not disturb him if he is coding.
 He enjoys concentrating while coding.
 Getting his mentorship was a great experience.
-He has been contributing to [Core Python](https://github.com/python/cpython) for a few decades now.
+He has been contributing to [Core Python](https://github.com/python/cpython) for a decade now.
 You will enjoy discussing on interesting code compositions with him.
 He is a Red Hatter.

 #### [Praveen Patil](https://twitter.com/_gnovi)